 Can I get a cash offer if I’m working with an agent?

-If you like the conveniences of a cash offer but would prefer to work with a real estate agent, that is also an option.
+If you like the convenience of a cash offer but would prefer to work with a real estate agent, that is also an option.
 Some real estate agents routinely connect with iBuyers and other types of investors to help their sellers field cash offers.

-If you’d like to connect with an agent today who’s connected to local cash buyers, HomeLight makes it easy and fast to find a top real estate agent near you with your preferred qualifications.
+If you’d like to get in touch with an agent today who’s connected to local cash buyers, HomeLight makes it easy and fast to find a top real estate agent near you with your preferred qualifications.

 Reasons to sell your house for cash

-So it’s clear that the number of buyers with cash on hand is growing — but the majority still need to secure financing before purchasing a property.
-If the following advantages are important to you, it might be worth it to hold out and sell your house for cash:
+The number of buyers with cash on hand has grown in recent years, but the majority of buyers still need to secure financing before purchasing a property.
+However, if the following advantages are important to you, it might be worth it to sell your house for cash.

 You’re in a hurry